xai-privacy/analysis-framework/README.md

 python3 run_benchmark.py --model microsoft/Phi-4-mini-instruct --year 2021 --overwrite
 ```

 Each stored record retains the source question and includes `model_answer` and `model_rationale`, parsed from the model's `Answer-<choice>.` response.
-The output terminal will not display the rationale for readibility purposes, storing it directly in the file.
+The output terminal will not display the rationale for readability purposes, storing it directly in the file.

+### Testing

+See [issue #24](https://github.com/xai-privacy/analysis-framework/issues/24) for details on testing, in particular, the [comment on the testing procedure](https://github.com/xai-privacy/analysis-framework/issues/24#issuecomment-5530569978).

 ## LEET-Arg Dataset